 4. My teeth sometimes feel loose.
 What can I do?

 This can happen for many reasons.
 It could be a bite or clenching issue.
+It may be a sign of bone loss from gum disease.
 Talk to your dentist.

 You may need to see a periodontist, a doctor who specializes in the mouth's gums and bones.
 Be ready to discuss your medical history and your oral hygiene habits.

 Certain conditions like diabetes can also affect your gums and teeth.